-Chapter of the Women's Club, in co-operation Flower Shop, was successful in that it stimution the interest of the community to a large extent community constrained and the statement of the community to a large extent community constrained and the statement of the statement of
+The garden contest, which was inaugurated by the Gardens Chapter of the Women's Club, in co-operation with the Flower Shop, was successful in that it stimulated the interest of the community to a large extent in its gardens.

-The entries for the contest closed June 1, with a mineteen names.
-Three inspections of the garthese contestants were made during the months time, July and September by John Trivett, an menced English gardener of the firm of Stumpf ther, New York City, whose services were paid the Flower Shop.
+The entries for the contest closed June 1, with a total of nineteen names.
+Three inspections of the gardens of these contestants were made during the months of June, July and September by John Trivett, an experienced English gardener of the firm of Stumpf & Walter, New York City, whose services were paid for by the Flower Shop.